devmuhammadd/Defekte-Melde-System/dms-frontend/README.md

-Of course!
-Here's an updated README for a Next.js-based frontend project:

----

 # Volunteer Fire Brigade Administration Software - Frontend (Next.js)

 Welcome to the frontend section of the Volunteer Fire Brigade Administration Software!
 This section of the project focuses on the user interface and interaction, built using Next.js.